McGill-Applied-Dynamics-Lab/adl-ros2/README.md

 # adg-ros2
 ROS2 packages for the Applied Dynamics Group at McGill.

-Developped for ROS2 Humble with Ubuntu 22.04.
+Developed for ROS2 Humble with Ubuntu 22.04.

 ## Packages
 * **[robot_arm](robot_arm/README.md)**: To send/process commands to the Franka Research 3